RichardEssery/FSM2/README.md

     ./FSM2 < nlst

-or

-    FSM2.exe < nlst

-where `nlst` is a text file containing seven namelists described below; `nlst_Sod_opn_1314.txt` and `nlst_Sod_for_1314.txt` give examples to run FSM2 for open and forest sites at Sodankylä, Finland over the winter of 2013-2014 ([Essery et al. 2016](#Essery2016)).
+where `nlst` is a text file containing eight namelists described below.
 All of the namelists have to be present in the same order as in the examples, but any or all of the namelist variables listed in the tables below can be omitted; defaults are then used.

 ### Grid dimensions namelist `&gridpnts`